HTW-Berlin-KI-Werkstatt/modules/treebased/treebased.md

 For continuous variables, the tree can decide on a threshold value to split the data.
 For example, a decision node might split based on whether $$x_d \leq \theta$$, where $$\theta$$ is some threshold.

-The selection process for decisions contains recursively in the sub-nodes until a certain termination criteria is reached.
+The selection process for decisions continues recursively in the sub-nodes until a certain termination criteria is reached.

 What are suitable termination criteria you can think of?
 When should we break up and simply place a leaf node?
+Discuss and list suitable techniques!
 {: .notice--info}

 ## Example